insightfinder/InsightAgent/docker_remote_api/README.md

 Platform: Linux

-InsightFinder agent can be used to monitor performance metrics of docker containers using docker remote api.
+InsightFinder agent can be used to monitor system metrics of docker containers using docker remote api.

 ##### Instructions to register a project in Insightfinder.com
 - Go to the link https://insightfinder.com/